digitraceslab/niimpy/docs/about/schema.rst

 Data schema
 ===========

 This page documents the expected data schema of Niimpy.
-This does *not* extend to the contents of data from sensors (yet), but relates to the metadata applicable to all sensors.
+This is a general description that applies to all different types of data that Niimpy can handle, and mainly describes measurement metadata.
+Specific types of data (e.g. location data) will have additional columns containing the actual data.

 By using a standardized schema (mainly column names), we can promote interoperability of various tools.